daynis605/super-hero-daynis/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Generate docker image
+Run `docker build -t super-hero-daynis .`
+## Run the docker image
+.Run `docker run -d -it -p 8080:80  super-hero-daynis` and `npm run start`

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build